CarlBethuel/Dempster-Shafer-work/README.md

 ## Examples

 An example of an application is available in the following article:
+In addition, a sampling of points divided into train and test data sets are available in the “Data” folder of this repository.
+This data can be used to apply the DST and voting strategy.

 ## References
 - Danylo, Olga, Johannes Pirker, Guido Lemoine, Guido Ceccherini, Linda See, Ian McCallum, Hadi, Florian Kraxner, Frédéric Achard, and Steffen Fritz.
 2021.
 “A Map of the Extent and Year of Detection of Oil Palm Plantations in Indonesia, Malaysia and Thailand.”
 Scientific Data 8 (1): 96. https://doi.org/10.1038/s41597-021-00867-1.